-Course Cognitive

-At the e Level

-CO1.
+Course Outcomes Cognitive At the e Course Outcomes At the end of this course, students will be able to: CO1.
+Analyze the various parts of robotics and its automation Level CO1.
 Analyze the various parts of robotics and its automation Analyze